 Resource Files (C++)

-The term "resource file" can refer to a number of file types, including:
+The term resource file can refer to a number of file types, like:

 The resource script (.rc) file of a program.

 A resource template (.rct) file.

 An individual resource existing as a stand-alone file.
 This type includes a bitmap, icon, or cursor file that's referred to from an .rc file.

 A header file generated by the development environment.
 This type includes

 Resource.h, that's referred to from an .rc file.

 Resources found in other file types such as .exe, .dll, and .res files are referred to as resources.

 You can work with resource files and resources from within your project.
 You can also work with ones that aren't part of the current project or were created outside the development environment of Visual Studio.
 For example, you can:

 Work with nested and conditionally included resource files.